 Hear It Firsthand

 CHF’s Center for Oral History captures and preserves the stories of notable figures in chemistry and related fields.
-Many of the oral histories in the collection belong to winners of CHF’s awards, including
+Many of the oral histories in the collection belong to recipients of CHF awards, including

 Historically Grounded Perspectives